ashaltu/snap/snap/donow_tracing_and_debugging.md

 # Tracing and Debugging

 Define the following terms.
-You may use the internet. tracing through code means: debugging means:
+You may use the internet.
+1. Tracing through code means:
+2. Debugging means: